4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Employee engagement statistics are pretty grim.
 So grim that the results are working their way into our vernacular.

 Quiet quitting means sticking to the requirements associated with a job role and nothing else.
-These employees don’t accept additional responsibilities, and frequently, appear to have mentally checked out of the workplace culture.
+These employees don’t accept additional responsibilities.
+They frequently appear to have mentally checked out of the workplace culture.

 Common quiet quitting examples: